radian-software/selectrum/README.md

 * The `selectrum-completion-in-region` function can display annotations if the `completion-in-region-function` backend offers them.
 Customize the face `selectrum-completion-annotation` to change their appearance.
+* It can also display signatures if offered.
+Customize the face `selectrum-completion-docsig` to change their appearance.
+* Finally, customize the built-in face `completions-common-part` for the common part of the completion candidates.

 As an example of customizing the faces, I use the [Zerodark](https://github.com/NicolasPetton/zerodark-theme) color